ignite/cli/docs/kb/frontend.md

 A Vue frontend app is created in the `vue` directory when a blockchain is scaffolded.
 To start the frontend app run `npm i && npm run serve` in the `vue` directory.

 The frontend app is built using the `@ignt/vue` and `@ignt/vuex` packages.
-For details, see the [monorepo for Ignite CLI front-end development](https://github.com/ignite-hq/vue).
+For details, see the [monorepo for Ignite CLI front-end development](https://github.com/ignite-hq/web).

 ## Client code generation

-JavaScript (JS), TypeScript (TS), and Vuex clients are automatically generated for your blockchain for custom and standard Cosmos SDK modules.
+TypeScript (TS) clients are automatically generated for your blockchain for custom and standard Cosmos SDK modules.

 To enable client code generation, add the `client` entries to `config.yml`: